Njuguna-JohnBrian/JiliTodo/README.md

 - Organize tasks by categories and prioritize them
 - Intuitive user interface with real-time updates
 - Secure API endpoints with proper validation
-- Data storage and retrieval with Knex and a SQL database
+- Data storage and retrieval with Knex and a PostgreSQL database
+- Modern and responsive frontend built with Angular v17, utilizing the latest features including signals.

 ## Getting Started